 would like to remind the public, that

+when properly installed and maintained, smoke alarms save lives and protect against injury and loss due to fire.
 You double your chances of surviving a home fire with working smoke alarms compared to homes without working smoke alarms.

 To keep you and your family safe follow these life-saving smoke alarm tips: